qupath/qupath-docs/docs/tutorials/projects.rst

 There are four ways to reopen an existing project:

-* Dragging the project folder onto QuPath
+* Drag the project folder onto QuPath
 * Drag the ``qpproj`` file within the project folder onto QuPath
 * Use :menuselection:`File --> Project... --> Open project`
 * Use :menuselection:`File --> Recent projects... --> [your project]`